 The reality is that your visual identity, like a logo, is not actually your brand.
 A logo is just one tiny piece of the branding puzzle - it is a recognizable element of your brand that people can recognize you with.
 When you are planning to create a full visual brand identity, you need to have a solid brand strategy that gives you all the information you need to succeed.
 It will inform everything else, from your brand guide to your website design and that's how you create a cohesive brand – from inside out!

 A good brand strategy allows you to create brand authenticity.

 And brand authenticity is a great way to stand out, connect with your audience, solve their problems in a creative way, and have an aligned brand that you can fully own!

 Stuck on how to develop that solid branding strategy we’ve been talking about?
 I got you!
-Enjoy this free Masterclass, Get Your Brand Together, where I discuss how to create your own stunning and unique visual brand for your health and wellness business.
+Inside the Brand Blueprint we discuss how to create your own stunning and unique visual brand for your heart-centered business.